stridecolossus/jove-blog/blog/part-2-triangle/devices.md

 1. Once to retrieve the number of available devices via an integer-by-reference value (the array parameter is set to `null`).

-2. Again to retrieve the actual array of device handles.
+2. And again to retrieve the actual array of device handles.

 This process is wrapped in the following factory method: